 To set up tiered ticketing:

-First, we will need to define an initial tier as a ticket type that needs to sell out before a future tier or another ticket type, can be made available sooner.
+First, we will need to define an initial tier as a ticket type that needs to sell out or reach its ‘ticket sale ends’ time before a future tier (another ticket type), can be made available.

 Note: You can have as many initial tiers and future tiers as you need, but a future tier can only have one initial tier.

 - Create a ticket type that you will set as your initial tier.
 The initial tier will need to have the following setup:

 - A max quantity to ensure future tiers are shown once the initial tier(s) are sold out